 Kreg Jig projects are some of my favorites!
 I just puffy heart love a good, simple DIY project that takes a pile of fairly useless boards and turns them into something beautiful and useful.
 But even more than that?
 I love tools that help make those projects easier and simpler.

 That’s why I am so thankful that I bought a Kreg Jig when I was setting foot into the great adventurous world of do-it-yourself.
-This simple tool has helped me make a number of useful and pretty projects for my home.
+This simple pocket hole jig is the best pocket hole joinery tool on the market, is very easy to use and has helped me make a number of useful and pretty projects for my home.
 I’d say it’s one of the most valuable tools in my garage!
 This post contains affiliate links for your convenience.

 10 Amazing Kreg Jig Projects

 This chalk and chalk board eraser holder (tutorial here) is one of my most favorite projects.
-It’s so simple and keeps the chalk and eraser right next to the chalkboard for easy access!
+It’s so simple because it just uses 2 pieces of scrap wood and 2 kreg screws.
+And it keeps my chalk and eraser right next to my chalkboard for easy access!
 I love not having to go rummage around in the “junk drawer” or go to the art cabinet if I want to use a piece of chalk!
 Oh, and it’s cute, too!
 When form meets function, that’s a win in my book.

 Open shelves are all the rage these days and I don’t think they are going anywhere soon.
 The awesome thing about them is not only are they function and pretty, but they are fairly easy to install!
 These DIY Floating Wooden Shelves from Shanty 2 Chic are perfect to the beginner DIYer.
 I love them in the bathroom.
 And come to think of it, I have the perfect spot for them in my bathroom! #wheelsalwaysturning